by Jayaram V

 Definition of ahimsa, non violence

 Ahimsa (a + himsa) means without violence.
-Himsa means inflicting
+Himsa means

-inflicting pain or injury upon others.
+means not inflicting pain or injury upon others.
 It is usually understood

 and interpreted as non violence.
 However, non violence is just one